radarlove/OpenSSH-HTTP-Public-Key-Patch/README.rst

 keysallowed/ directory and he will have some amount of time that is less than 5 minutes in which to login in via SSH.

-McFly can stay logged in if his key is deleted with in a few minutes, or knock again.